- 200g udon noodles (I use straight-to-wok noodles)

 - a pinch salt

 - Cook the noodles according to the instructions on the packet.
+I tend to use straight-to-wok noodles and omit this step.

 - Distribute into bowls and garnish with crushed peanuts and lime wedges.